kalantar/srp/concentric_circles.md

 - Currently participating in a study circle
 - Comments

-We used the following Sort Order:
+We used the following *Sort Order*:

 ```
 Sort By Focus Neighborhood Ascending